caseyyee/resume/README.md

 *January 2010 - December 2011, Vancouver BC*

 The Digital Design program at Vancouver Film School is renowned from cranking out some of the most talented interactive designers in the industry.
-Reporting to the head of department and program manager, i was responsible for develop and implementing the interactive curriculum as part of the 1 year intensive program at the school.
+Reporting to the head of department and program manager, i was responsible for developing and implementing the web design curriculum as part of the 1 year intensive program at the school.

 Some of my key contributions to the program include:

 - Web Interface Development using HTML5, CSS, Javascript/jQuey, Flash Actionscript 3 and WordPress content management system through 7 months (5 terms).
-- Tangible Interfaces and physical computing using Arduino
+- Tangible Interfaces and physical computing using Arduino.
-- Interactive design and Interface design at VFS Foundation
+- User experience VFS Foundation courses.
-- Designed and programmed the Digital Design blog “OOMPH”
+- Designed and developed the Digital Design blog “OOMPH”
 - [See more about VFS](http://caseyyee.com/projects/vfs/)

 ## Co-Founder